financemnl/financemnl/site/content/post/how-to-handle-your-peso.md

-+++
-date = "2018-04-13"
-tags = ["finance", "guide", "wiki"] featureimage = "img/uploads/books-924780_1920.jpg"
+---
-title = "How to Handle Your Peso"
+title: How to Handle Your Peso
-+++
+tags:
+  - finance
+  - guide
+  - wiki
+date: '2018-04-13'
+featureimage: img/uploads/books-924780_1920.jpg
+---

-## What to prioritize / what to do with money
+## Introduction to handling your own money

+Congratulations!
+Whether you've just landed your first job or you just realized that the way you've been managing your finances isn't working, know that you're doing the right thing by seeking guidance.

+flksmslg

  This is meant as a step by step guide of how to prioritize and what to do with money.
 The steps are meant to be followed in order.
 You can always come back here once you're done with Step X.

 <!--more-->

 <br>
 ### Step 0: Budget, reduce expenses

-A fundamental of healthy personal finance is [budgeting]().
+A fundamental of healthy personal finance is [budgeting](<>).
 The first step should then be to create a budget.

 This will help identify areas where expenses can be reduced in order to have leftover money for the next steps.